Rico-febrian/elt-pipeline-for-supply-chain-business/README.md

 > [!NOTE]
 > **Ensure that the required tools and packages are installed and the preparations are set up before starting the implementation!**

+---
+---

 # Developing the Load and Transform Scripts for ELT

 Although this project is ELT-based, I focused only on the Load and Transform steps.
 There’s no Extraction step because I used a sample dataset from Snowflake.

 - ## Create LOAD Queries

   For the Load step, I first created a query that will be used to define the function for the load task in the DAG configuration.
-Check it out [here]()
+Check it out [here](https://github.com/Rico-febrian/elt-pipeline-for-supply-chain-business/tree/main/dags/load_query)

   This query is used to: